This Life (1996 TV series): Main cast

-Warren’s private life comes uncomfortably to the fore when he goes cottaging one night and is caught up in a sting operation with an undercover police operative who is assaulted by another man whom Warren was about to have sex with.
-Instead of fleeing the scene, he stays to see if the assaulted policeman is ok, and whilst doing so, he is arrested for gross indecency.
+Warren's private life comes uncomfortably to the fore when he goes cottaging one night and is caught up in a sting operation with an undercover police operative who is assaulted by another man whom Warren was about to have sex with.
+Instead of fleeing the scene, he stays to see if the assaulted policeman is OK, and while doing so, he is arrested for gross indecency.
 He is bailed, pending a trial.
-Warren finds that his private life becomes tabloid fodder and he is fired by his boss O’Donnell after bringing the firm into disrepute.
+Warren finds that his private life becomes tabloid fodder and he is fired by his boss O'Donnell after bringing the firm into disrepute.
 Following a police line-up, he is cleared of assault and Anna successfully defends him in court, with only a small fine to pay for breach of the peace.

 With his redundancy pay, Warren decides to go travelling around the world, starting in Australia.
 Dale makes a final visit and tries to convince Warren not to tell his parents the truth about why he is leaving and his sexuality.
 Warren refuses, at which point Dale calls him selfish and walks out of Warren's life for good.
 The housemates bid him a fond farewell and he leaves Southwark in a taxi.
 Warren keeps in touch with his friends via postcards through the rest of series 2 and makes a cameo appearance at the very end of the final episode during Miles and Francesca’s wedding (in doing so, Warren becomes the character to have uttered both the first and last lines of the series, not including the +10 special).

-10 years later, Warren has his own online therapy organisation, but is battling severe depression and initially tries to keep it a secret from his former housemates.
+Ten years later, Warren has his own online therapy organisation, but is battling severe depression and initially tries to keep it a secret from his former housemates.
 After they mistakenly believe he is trying to commit suicide, he reveals his true mental state and they collectively support him.